-Faculty, staff and students are encouraged to make referrals to Conley Counseling and Wellness Services when they deem it appropriate.
+Faculty, staff and students are encouraged to make referrals to the Counseling Center when they deem it appropriate.
 Consultation is available to discuss possible referrals, options and ways to approach a situation.

 745.03 STUDENT HEALTH SERVICE

 A. General Function